msfrq8/openIAE/sam_web_standards/index.md

 ## Users and Technology Layers
 The *SAM Web Standards* identifies the following user types (not to be confused with personae established for transition.SAM.gov):

- * **Front-end user:** An individual using the Website
+ * **Front-end user:** An individual using the Website.
- * **Front-end developer:** A developer who is responsible for creating code to display the front-end to front-end users
+ * **Front-end developer:** A developer who is responsible for creating code to display the front-end to front-end users.
- * **Middleware developer:** A developer who is responsible for creating code that acts as a bridge between the front-end presentation and back-end data layers
+ * **Middleware developer:** A developer who is responsible for creating code that acts as a bridge between the front-end presentation and back-end data layers.
  * **Back-end developer:** A developer who is responsible for creating data architectures and relationships to be accessed via APIs.

 The *SAM Web Standards* recognizes the following states for front-end users and developers: